Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 Nearly all cervical cancer—99.9 percent—is caused by the human papilloma virus, or HPV, says Matthew L. Mintz, M.D. clinical associate professor of medicine at The George Washington University School of Medicine and an internist in private practice in Bethesda, Maryland.
 “HPV is a sexually transmitted disease,” says Dr. Mintz.
 “If an older, monogamous woman hasn’t gotten HPV or cervical cancer by 65, she simply isn’t going to ever get it.”

 Dr. Mintz also notes that many seniors are still sexually active, and some have new or multiple partners.
-If that describes you, be sure to keep getting regular Pap smears and also use condoms to protect against STDs—including HPV, the virus that can lead to cervical cancer.
+If that describes you, be sure to keep getting regular Pap smears and also use condoms to protect against sexually transmitted infections—including HPV, the virus that can lead to cervical cancer.

 The guidelines for mammograms have recently gotten a little murky, with different organizations making slightly different recommendations.
-The American Cancer Society (ACS) advises that women start yearly screenings at age 40 and switch to biannual tests starting at age 55.
+The American Cancer Society (ACS) advises that women have the option to start yearly screenings at age 40 and should get mammograms every year from age 45 to 55.

 “There is good evidence for screening between 50 and 74,” Dr. Mintz says.
 “What to do in younger or older patients is less clear because the evidence [that the benefits outweigh the harms] is not as robust.”